 - If accepted from the lottery, the student will be enrolled in the Major for which the lottery selected him / her.

-- High School Majors include the following: String Orchestra, Concert Band, Classical Ballet, Broadway Dance, Vocal Music, Musical Theatre, Drama, Television & Broadcast Arts, Creative Writing, Fine Arts, 3-D Character Design & Animation, S.T.E.M.
+- High School Majors include the following: String Orchestra, Concert Band, Classical Ballet, Contemporary Dance, Vocal Music, Musical Theatre, Drama, Television & Broadcast Arts, Creative Writing, Fine Arts, 3-D Character Design & Animation, S.T.E.M.
 (Grade 9 ONLY), Life Sciences & Biotechnology (Grades 10-12 ONLY), Engineering & Robotics (Grades 10-12 ONLY).

 Families may also apply in person at each campus’ main office.
 School personnel will assist families with applying through the online portal and with answering any questions regarding the admissions and enrollment process.